Community Health Needs Assessment

 strains on current mental and behavioral health systems are no longer

-regarded as sustainable, and 45 of the 84 CHNAs documented mental health
+regarded as sustainable, and a majority of CHNAs documented mental health